Caleb Kelly (curator): Directorships and curation

 Kelly was a guest producer at What Is Music in 2001 and co-producer in 2002 and 2004.

 Educator

-Kelly is currently a researcher, lecturer and supervisor at the College of Fine arts, the University of New South Wales, Sydney.
+Kelly is currently a researcher, lecturer and supervisor at the College of Fine Arts at the University of New South Wales in Sydney.
 He previously held positions at the University of Sydney, the University of Western Sydney and at Unitec in Auckland, New Zealand.